 If you are struggling and need help picking up shopping, collecting a prescription, need some urgent supplies or just want a friendly chat or someone to pray with, we’d love to help.
-St Paul’s Church has set up a helpline to help people through the coronavirus outbreak, the number is 07798 775 329
+If you need help then please contact the church office on 01905 22022 or send an email to firstname.lastname@example.org.

 Here are some more useful websites with information which may be of interest to some within St Paul’s church and our community.